sayampalrecha/Country_population_prediction/README.md

-# Country_population_prediction
+# Country_population_EDA

-ML model that will predict the population of a country Using Pandas, Matplotlib, Scikit Learn and Pandas to predict population.
+Using Pandas, Matplotlib and Pandas to perform EDA i.e Exploratory Data Analysis on the given dataset